daniyalriazcute-alt/StorySpark/README.md

 - 🧠 **Agent 1 (IdeaGenerator)** — finds one creative story idea.
 - ✍️ **Agent 2 (StoryWriter)** — turns that idea into an 80-word tale.
-- 🔄 Agent Handoff — Agent 1's output is stored in memory,
+- 🔄 Agent Handoff — Agent 1's output is stored in memory
    then passed to Agent 2 as its input.
 ---